 The present transport network is shown in the figures below.
-Figure 9-1 and Figure 9-2 present the road map of Payra-Kuakata Comprehensive Plan Area.
-Figure 9-3 shows the routes used by heavy vehicles while Figure 9-4 shows the routes used mainly by light vehicles.
+Figure 28-1 and Figure 28-2 present the road map of Payra-Kuakata Comprehensive Plan Area.
+Figure 28-3 shows the routes used by heavy vehicles while Figure 28-4 shows the routes used mainly by light vehicles.
 It is important to note that light vehicles are also found in the routes used by heavy vehicles like trucks and buses.
 Roads are of average standard.
 Most of the road conditions are so bad that it becomes risky for the motorized vehicles to move on the roads.
 There are cracks on the pavement at many points with a lot of holes.
-Most of the road goes under water and becomes muddy, hence local people are fully dependent on waterways for movement.
+Most of the roads are Katcha and Brick pavement roads which are not in good condition.
+During flood road goes under water and becomes muddy, hence local people are fully dependent on waterways for movement.
 Moreover, roads are also narrow and condition of culvert is miserable.
 Condition of launch ghat is also not good.
-Moreover, it is observed that the chaotic and provisional stand for local buses, electric auto rickshaws and motorbikes create traffic congestion around the Kalapara bazar, Khepupara

-Bridge and its access road.
-Figure 9-3 shows the river routes and river/ferry ghats of the study area.
+Moreover, it is observed that the chaotic and provisional stand for local buses, electric auto rickshaws and motorbikes create traffic congestion around the Kalapara bazar, Khepupara Bridge and its access road.
+Figure 28-3 shows the river routes and river/ferry ghats of the study area.

-Figure 9-1: Road Map of Payra-Kuakata Comprehensive Plan Area
+Figure 28-1: Road Map of Payra-Kuakata Comprehensive Plan Area

-Figure 9-2: Type of Road in Payra-Kuakata Comprehensive Plan Area
+Figure 28-2: Type of Road in Payra-Kuakata Comprehensive Plan Area

-Figure 9-3: Public Transport Routes (Heavy Vehicles)
+Figure 28-3: Public Transport Routes (Heavy Vehicles)

-Figure 9-4: Public Transport Routes (Light Vehicles)
+Figure 28-4: Public Transport Routes (Light Vehicles)

-9.2.1 Trip Purpose
+28.2.1Trip Purpose

 For the ease of analysis all trip purposes have been grouped five categories: Educational, Shopping (trips to bazar are also included), Work, Recreational and others (personal, treatment etc.).
 Other than these categories there is another category called Home Based Trip which includes all trips that destined to a household.
-Combining the results for each zone, the share of trips by different purposes as obtained from the household survey, can be represented by the following pie chart (Figure 9-5).
+Combining the results for each zone, the share of trips by different purposes as obtained from the household survey, can be represented by the following pie chart (Figure 28-5).
 It is seen that 18% of the trips are made for educational purpose, 22% trips are made for work purposes and shopping trips account for about 6% of trips.

-Figure 9-5: Trip Purpose
+Figure 28-5: Trip Purpose

-9.2.2 Mode Choice
+28.2.2Mode Choice

-In the overall scenario for whole Study area (Figure 9-6), people make most of the trips by walking which is 65.7% of total trips.
+In the overall scenario for whole Study area (Figure 28-6), people make most of the trips by walking which is 65.7% of total trips.
 These trips are mainly short distance trips.
 Again, 12.9% are made by Auto-Rickshaw, 7.7% by Motorbike and 5.8% Rickshaw-Cycle.
 Among the other modes except walking water modes account for a total of 2.4% (where big launch 0.1%, boat 1.5%, ferry 0.1%, small launch 0.3% and trawler 0.5%).
 People do not use water transport in case of medium or short distance because of more time consumption.
 In short and medium distance trips, road-based mode is more suitable.
 People use more boat service mainly for crossing river or canal from one side to another.
 In case of long-distance travel people use big and small launches because of comfort compared to bus service.
 Each upazila is locally well connected by road network.

-Figure 9-6: Mode of Travel
+Figure 28-6: Mode of Travel

-9.2.3 Transport Study of Growth Centers
+28.2.3Transport Study of Growth Centers